rev-dude/Rollow-case/README.md

 These files are intended to be 3d printable cases for the rollow split ergo keyboard with various tenting angles and boarders.

-Made with Grasshopper it Rhino 3D, this script can control:
+Made with Grasshopper in Rhino 3D, this script can control:

 - Bezel thickness
 - Keyboard height